 Manchester's Green Quarter is a relatively new district built on the northern edge of the City Centre.
-It comprises a series of large new building developments near Victoria rail station.
-The Green Quarter is home to the £800m NOMA (North Manchester) development and One Angel Square, one of the most sustainable office buildings in Europe.
+It comprises a series of large new build developments in proximity to Victoria rail station.
+The Green Quarter is home to the £800m NOMA (North Manchester) development and to One Angel Square, one of the most sustainable office buildings in Europe.